How to Write Effective Use Cases?

 Create use case from actor

-5. Select Association -> Use Case in Resource Catalog.
+5. Select Association -> Use Case in the Resource Catalog.

 Select use case from Resource Catalog

 6. Release the mouse button to create the use case.
 Name it Make Reservation.
-The association between actor and use case indicates that the actor will interact with the system to achieve the use case associated.
+The association between an actor and a use case indicates that the actor will interact with the system to achieve the associated use case.

 Use case created